scanner-research/scanner/docs/installation.rst

 Installation
 ============

+The easiest way to setup Scanner is using our pre-built :ref:`docker` images.

 .. toctree::
    :maxdepth: 1

-There are several ways to install and start using Scanner.
+   docker
+   from_source